Hate My Heart: Music video

-The music video was directed by Shaun Silva and premiered on November 2, 2022.
+The music video for "Hate My Heart" was directed by Shaun Silva and premiered on November 2, 2022.
 It depicts Underwood and four friends as each go through a breakup.
 They end up at the Wildhorse Saloon in Nashville for a girls' night, where an all-female band (made up of doppelgangers of Underwood and her friends) is playing.

 Live performances

 Underwood performed the song at the Country Music Association Awards on November 9, 2022.
 The song was included in the setlist for the Denim & Rhinestones Tour.
 She performed it at the 2023 CMT Music Awards.